 Output: single S-104 HDF5 file

-G-1.2.4 Results
+F-1.2.4 Results

-Figure G-1 shows one application of S-104 datasets; a WMS to display the S-104 data for the use case pick report.
+Figure F-1 shows one application of S-104 datasets; a WMS to display the S-104 data for the use case pick report.
 The request pops up a figure displaying the data described above.
 The green line represents the observation, blue the astronomical prediction and black represents the hydrodynamic model forecast optimised with MOS.
 The purple line shows the difference between prediction and hydrodynamic model forecast.